 How Do You Treat Achilles Tendinitis?

-Your doctor has given have conservative treatments before even suggesting surgery.
+Your doctor will prescribe a series of conservative treatment protocols for you to follow.
+In most cases, a conservative treatment protocol will be enough to heal the injury, though in cases such as significant tearing or a fully ruptured tendon, you will most probably require surgery.
 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the any already damaged tissue.
 This added scar tissue will be problematic, requiring more physical therapy and conservative treatment options post-surgery.
-If not dealt with properly, your Achilles tenosynovitis injury could end up in worse condition than before the surgery!
+If not dealt with properly, your Achilles tendon injury could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort.

 Some conservative treatment methods recommended include: